Using Special Trig Values on the Unit Circle

 Setup

-The specialRadical function returns a MathObject in the form a sqrt(b)/c were b, c come from a list of integers (defaults to [1,2,3]).
+The specialRadical function returns a Formula in the form a sqrt(b) / c were b and c come from a list of integers (defaults to [1, 2, 3]).

-It is noted that specialRadical has a complex form as well.
+Note that the specialRadical function has a complex form as well.

 BEGIN_PGML